Smithy is committed to protecting your privacy. We collect only the

 Trusted third parties

-As part of the day-to-day operations, Smithy inevitably shares data with third party partners that are integral to Smithy's business.
+As part of the day-to-day operations, Smithy inevitably shares data with third party

 Business transactions

 If Smithy is involved in a merger, acquisition or asset sale, your data may be transferred.
-We will provide notice before your data is transferred and becomes subject to a different privacy policy.

 Law enforcement

-Under certain circumstances, Smithy may be required to disclose your data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+to do so by law or in response to valid requests by public authorities (e.g. a court or a

 Other legal requirements